 - 1 1/2 tbsp potato starch or corn starch

 - 1/4 tsp salt

-- 4 egg whites, plus one additional egg white, separated (reserve 4 yolks for filling)
+- 4 large egg whites, plus one additional egg white, separated (reserve 4 yolks for filling)

 - 1 tsp vanilla